eduardoposadas/Increasevol/README.md

 The application displays three panels:
 - the right pane is a Gtk.PlacesSidebar widget.
 This gives the application the appearance of a file manager.
 - the middle pane is a Gtk.IconView widget that displays the list of files in the current directory.
 Each file is displayed as an icon depending on its MIME type.
-This code is a modification of one of the GTK 3 examples.
+This code is a modification of one of the GTK 3 demo [examples](https://gitlab.gnome.org/GNOME/pygobject/-/blob/master/examples/demo/demos/IconView/iconviewbasics.py).
 - the left pane is a Gtk.TreeView that displays the list of launched or waiting jobs.
 Each job is in charge of increasing the volume of a video, i.e. each job is a running or waiting ffmpeg process.
-This code is also a modification of one of the GTK 3 examples.
+This code is also a modification of one of the GTK 3 demo [examples](https://gitlab.gnome.org/GNOME/pygobject/-/blob/master/examples/demo/demos/TreeView/liststore.py).

 Each job performs two steps, as can be seen in the `Job` class.
 The first one is to launch the command:
 ```